Thai28/Thai28/README.md

 - 👋 Hi, I’m @Thai28
-- 👀 I’m interested in Roblox Studio, Unity, Unreal Engine
+- 👀 I’m interested in Unity
-- 🌱 I’m currently learning Lua, Python, C#
+- 🌱 I’m currently learning C#, Unity
 - 💞️ I’m looking to collaborate on [NONE]
 - 📫 How to reach me [NONE]